baji/TestSandboxBackup/README.md

 # TestSandboxBackup
-Repository to store the TEST Sandbox backup of Awana
+Repository to store the TEST Sandbox backup of Awana.